apache/echarts/.github/CONTRIBUTING.md

 And before you do so, please search for similar questions in [issues list](https://github.com/apache/incubator-echarts/issues?utf8=%E2%9C%93&q=is%3Aissue).
 If a closed issue have new problems in your environment, please create a new issue and reference the previous one.

-Please read [documents](http://echarts.apache.org/option.html) carefully before asking any questions.
+Please read the [documentation](http://echarts.apache.org/option.html) carefully before asking any questions.

 Questions in the form on *how to use ECharts to ...* should be at http://stackoverflow.com and will be closed in GitHub issues.